NHMPh/LightGun/README.md

 #### Hardware build

-The light gun comprises a toy gun, a compact USB webcam (OV9726) and a Leonardo arduino.
+The light gun comprises a toy gun, a compact USB webcam (OV9726) and a Leonardo pro micro arduino.

 The camera is mounted on the barrel, while a switch is securely attached behind the trigger.